-As o
+As of December 31,

-2014 2015 2016 As of September 30, 2017
+2014 2015 2016

-(in millions of ° Ps.)

 Economic activity sector

-Commerce 276.2 443.5 490.3 447.7
+Commerce 276.2 443.5 490.3

-Construction 242.2 318.8 540.5 339.4
+Construction 242.2 318.8 540.5

-Government 0.0 0.0 0.0 0.0
+Government 0.0 0.0 0.0

-Services 531.6 925.2 1,104.5 1,121.0
+Services 531.6 925.2 1,104.5

-Transportation 65.2 114.4 120.8 41.3
+Transportation 65.2 114.4 120.8

-Other 179.5 324.5 624.4 285.2

-Total 1,294.7 2,126.4 2,880.4 2,234.6
+Other 179.5 324.5 624.4 Total 1,294.7 2,126.4 2,880.4

 Access to Diversified Sources of Funding.
 We fund the growth of our operations through lines of credit with Mexican and international banks and governmental development financial institutions, the international and Mexican bond markets and asset-backed securities issued privately and through the BMV.
 We believe we do not depend significantly on any single financial institution or financing source to fund our operations.
-As of September 30, 2017, 88.7% of our total indebtedness consisted of long-term debt, of which 15.5% matures between one and three years and 84.5% has a maturity term of three or more years.
-As of the same date, 55.8% of our total indebtedness was Mexican peso-denominated and 44.2% was U.S. dollar-denominated.
-As a result of our 2016 international debt issuance of US\$ 400.0 million and our 2017 international debt issuance of US\$ 450.0 million, we attained access to an additional source of long-term funding and increased the average maturity of our liabilities and increased our liabilities denominated in U.S. dollars.
+As of December 31, 2016, 77.5% of our total indebtedness consisted of long-term debt, of which 57.1% matures between one and three years and 42.9% has a maturity term between three and five years.
+As of the same date, 64.8% of our total indebtedness was Mexican peso-denominated and 35.2% was U.S. dollar-denominated.
+As a result of our 2016 international debt issuance of US\$400.0 million, we attained access to an additional source of long-term funding and increased the average maturity of our liabilities and increased our liabilities denominated in U.S. dollars.
 We have entered into derivative financial transactions to fully hedge potential currency exchange risks in connection with our U.S. dollar-denominated liabilities.

 Solid Capital Base to Promote Growth.
-On May 27, 2015, we completed our Initial Public Offering, which consisted of a public offering in Mexico through the BMV, combined with a private share placement with international institutional investors in the U.S. and other locations pursuant to Rule 144A and Regulation S under the

-Securities Act.
-The primary portion of the offering consisted of 72,800,000 shares (including the over-allotment options) offered at a price of Ps.
+On May 27, 2015, we completed our initial public equity offering, which consisted of a public offering in Mexico through the BMV, combined with a private share placement with international institutional investors in the U.S. and other locations pursuant to Rule 144A and Regulation S under the Securities Act (the "Initial Public Offering").
+The offering consisted of 112,000,000 shares offered at a price of Ps.
 28.00 per share, yielding an aggregate value of Ps.
-2,038.4 million (US\$ 112.3 million).
+3,136.0 million (US\$151.3 million), plus an additional 16,800,000 shares issued pursuant to the over-allotment option.
 The Initial Public Offering allowed us to expand our capitalization levels by increasing stockholders' equity as a percentage of total assets.
 As of December 31, 2016, our stockholders' equity was Ps.
-5,500.6 million (US\$ 302.9 million), which represented 13.2% of our total assets, and as of September 30, 2017, our stockholders' equity was \$5,675.1 million (US\$ 312.5 million), which represented 11.5% of our total assets.
+5,500.6 million (US\$265.3 million), which represented 13.2% of our total assets.
+We believe that these capitalization levels will allow us to achieve attractive growth levels in the following years.

 Market Knowledge, Experienced Management Team, Board and Shareholder Support.
 We believe that our 24 years of experience in the leasing, financial factoring and lending industries, together with our management's experience in these sectors, provide us with extensive knowledge and understanding of the products and services we offer, which has given us a competitive advantage over our competitors.
 Our board of directors and management team have broad experience in the financial services industry, having held former positions with banking institutions as well as with operating leasing, financial factoring, insurance and other lending institutions.
 The continuing support of our shareholders has also been a significant factor contributing to our sustained growth.
 We believe that our management team, board of directors and controlling shareholder and their knowledge, experience and support are key differentiating advantages of the Company.
-Our controlling shareholder directly or indirectly holds more than 62.5% of our capital stock.
+Our controlling shareholder directly or indirectly holds more than 60.0% of our capital stock.